crmne/paolino.me/_posts/2026-04-21-solid-queue-doesnt-need-a-thread-per-job.md

 If you already know this, [skip ahead to the config](#the-switch).

 Solid Queue runs each job on its own thread.
-Each thread needs its own database connection, its own stack memory, and a slot in the OS scheduler.
+Threads can all query the database concurrently, so each one needs its own connection, plus its own stack memory and a slot in the OS scheduler.
 For a job that crunches data for 30 seconds, that's fine -- the thread is busy.
 For a job that streams an LLM response for 30 seconds but spends 99% of that time waiting for tokens, the thread is just sitting there holding resources.

 Fibers sidestep all of this.
 Cooperatively scheduled, running in userspace on a single thread.
 When a fiber hits I/O -- a network call, a database query, waiting for the next token -- it steps aside and another fiber picks up.
 One thread, hundreds of concurrent jobs.
 No OS scheduling overhead, no extra database connections.
 The [async][] gem handles this for you: your code yields at I/O boundaries without you changing anything.